 - R512:408: Topics in American Social and Cultural History: Cities and American Education

 Take five 300- or 400-level history electives at NJIT or Rutgers.* It's that simple!
-Courses may include HSS 404: History Capstone Seminar or Honors History Seminars and, with the approval of the faculty coordinator, Hist 401 or 402 : Independent Studies in History.
+Courses may include HSS 404: History Capstone Seminar or Honors History Seminars and, with the approval of the coordinator and faculty advisor, Hist 401 or 402 : Independent Study in History.

 - With the approval of the faculty coordinator, one of the five required courses may be a historically themed 300- or 400-level course in literature, philosophy, STS, or another field in the humanities or social sciences.

 - Architecture majors receive a 1-course credit for Arch 381 & 382 (History of Architecture III-IV).

 How Do I Sign Up?